rng-guy/NFSMWBartender/README.md

 &nbsp;

 Bartender can handle any **invalid values** you might provide in its configuration files:
-* negative values that should be positive are set to 0 during parsing instead,
 * values of incorrect type (e.g. a string instead of a decimal) count as omitted,
+* negative values that should be positive are set to 0 instead of counting as omitted,
 * mismatched interval values (i.e. where `max` < `min`) are each set to the lower value, and
 * comma-separated value pairs / tuples with too many or too few (valid) values count as omitted.